Rangda goddess of healing and destruction from Bali and Indonesia Barong yin yang Garland of Forgotten Goddesses

-I don't accept returns, exchanges, or cancellations.
-But please contact me if you have any problems with your order.
+Instant download items don’t accept returns, exchanges or cancellations.
+Please contact the seller about any problems with your order.

 This is, in my opinion, the most beautiful Heruka Chakrasamvara Vajrayogini painting (tangkha).
 I searched for over a year for a tangkha that captured the essence, in a style I found symbolically correct yet aesthetically pleasing.
 Finally, I found Laura Santi's beautiful work.
 It took my breath away, all the more so in person.
 What a perfect meditational image.
 For me, it was important to find an image that was both correct, and beautiful.
 So many are one or the other.
 Laura's work captures both, at least for me.
 Wonderful work from a wonderful artist (and nicely framed, thank you!).

 Laura's work is so very amazing.
 I am convinced she is an instrument of the Divine and all her paintings are a praise of the most Holy and Glorious One - God the Goddess Herself.
 Her prints are of high quality and I love them very much.
 Thank you, Laura for your work that is a gift to us all.

 So gorgeous, beautiful work and excellent quality print!

 Prajnaparamita B, SMALL SIZE CROP Mother Goddess of Past, Present, Future, Dharma, Meditation, buddhism, incense, spiritual art, Himalayan

 Vajrasattva SMALLER SIZES Buddha giclee print Buddhist Meditation Thangka Thanka Thankga tanka dharma vow holiday gift incense mantra mala